Overview

 At the RCA, research students undertake training both at a cross-College level and within their Schools/Centres, offering rich and robust preparation and learning opportunities for their research degree progression.
 Many of these also offer opportunities to build a portfolio of experience for future careers.

 Our Research Biennale, held every alternate February, offers a showcase of research to internal and external partners and public.
-The events include space for testing and experimenting with public facing aspects of research, extending and challenging frameworks and perceptions of what art and design research can be.
+The events include space for testing and experimenting with public-facing aspects of research, extending and challenging frameworks and perceptions of what art and design research can be.

 We are committed to ensuring that you are well equipped, not only to complete your studies but also to develop your future careers.

 All students are allocated supervisors upon registration; your supervisory team will have both subject specialism and experience of supervising to completion.
-Our of current staff index includes an overview of their research interests, recent research outputs and areas of expertise.
+Our current staff index includes an overview of their research interests, recent research outputs and areas of expertise.
 These give an idea of the key areas of research that are covered at the RCA.

 We are not able to guarantee allocation to a specific supervisor as we need to balance staff capacities and our research strategy.
 However, if there is a particular supervisor whose research aligns with your research proposal, please join us at one of our Open Days and we can talk with you about the possibilities.